AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 string[] tag
 ```

-Only count Automation Identities that have at least one of these tags.
+Only count automation identities that have at least one of these tags.

 ### Security